Welcome to Michael Morpurgo Class!

 This term our theme is 'Michael Morpurgo - Wreck of the Zanzibar'.
 We will be enjoying this amazing book while improving our own story writing skills!
-We will be swimming on Monday mornings this term - working towards out National Curriculum Award.
-On Friday we will have cooking with Mrs Webb, Miss Reeves and Mrs Coleman.
-I'm sure the pupils will learn how to prepare and cook many healthy meals and snacks.
+We will be swimming on Friday afternoons this term - working towards out National Curriculum Award.

 We continue to use our PSHE scheme (Personal, Social, Health Education) - called SCARF (Safety - Caring - Achievement - Resilience - Friendship).
 This term, we focus on friendship and keeping healthy.
 This scheme covers all areas of personal and social education as well as developing British values.
 We are also working hard to ensure that we follow our School Code - be kind, be caring, be safe, be respectful, be ready to learn, be responsible.
 Now we are in Year 5, this last part of the School Code - be responsible - is something we will be working very hard to achieve.

 Please refer to our curriculum information sheet for Term 1.